Access to Biobank

 Medical history and current health status is recorded according to ICD-10 codes, medication according to ATC.
 Extra data are collected from patients with psychiatric disorders (MINI and SSP interview).
 Anthropometric measurements, blood pressure (sitting position at the end of the interview), and resting heart rate are measured during the visit; 30-50 ml of venous blood are taken into EDTA Vacutainers, which are transported to the central laboratory of EGCUT, being kept at +4°...+6°C within the following 6 to 36 hrs, where DNA, plasma and WBC are immediately isolated and stored as aliquots in MAPI straws in liquid N2 for further use.
 All procedures are run according to the ISO 9000-2008 and LIMS procedures.

 GWAS analyses have been performed on 15,000 subjects genotyped with different Illumina microarrays.
 RNA samples from 2,100 subjects (isolated from venous blood) are available for gene expression studies along with 45 biomarkers from serum and plasma (analysis of biomarkers was performed in Clinical chemistry laboratory at Tartu University Hospital.
 Metabolite analysis (NMR and MS) from the same set of individuals (N=12,000 in total) will be performed with the ENGAGE consortium during the final stage.
-Full-genome sequencing and diagnostic exome sequencing is ongoing and we have almost 100 full genomes and more than 100 exomes from the Estonian population by the end of 2013.
-Follow-up studies have started and 10,000 gene donors will be invited back, more than 2,000 have already done so.
-In addition, we link our database with the national registries and hospital databases in order to get the up- to-date phenotypic information (endpoints and nonfatal events).
+To date, 50,000 biobank participants have been genotyped with the Global Screening Array from Illumina.
+An additional 100,000 participants will be recruited and genotyped 2018-2019 In addition, we link our database with the national registries and hospital databases in order to get the up- to-date phenotypic information (endpoints and nonfatal events).

 The publications of the EGCUT

-The EGCUT has over 216 publications published over the period of 2002-2014, including high impact journals as Nature, Nature Genetics, AJHG etc. www.geenivaramu.ee/en/access-biopank/publications
+The EGCUT publishing close to 100 publcations every year, including high impact journals as Nature, Nature Genetics, AJHG etc. More information in available at www.biobank.ee

 The team of the EGCUT